Completed research

 Lead partner: Maastricht University

-Co-operation partners: City of Maastricht, Maastricht Bereikbaar, Antea Group; Vrije Universiteit Brussel - COSMOPOLIS, Brusselse Raad voor het Leefmilieu; University of Graz - RCE Graz-Styria, City of Graz; University of Applied Sciences and Arts of Southern Switzerland, City of Bellinzona, Pro Velo Ticino
+Partners: City of Maastricht, Maastricht Bereikbaar, Antea Group; Vrije Universiteit Brussel – COSMOPOLIS, Brussels Council for the Environment; University of Graz – RCE Graz-Styria, City of Graz; University of Applied Sciences and Arts of Southern Switzerland, City of Bellinzona, Pro Velo Ticino

 Funding: Joint Programming Initiative Urban Europe